Cloud Computing Connection Profiles

 Client Secret

-Defines the password associated with the Azure user and the application.
+Defines the password associated with the Service Principal/registered application.

 Azure Login URL